toritotony/RAG-Financial-Analyst/README.md

    - `PINECONE_API_ENV`
    - `PINECONE_INDEX`

-3. Use your Task Scheduler and personalize your `example_scheduledtask.bat` file before automating the pipeline flow:
+3. Use your Task Scheduler and personalize the paths for your `example_scheduledtask.bat`, `example_webscrape.py`, `example_vectorstore.py` file (as well as renaming them to remove the 'example_' prefix) before automating the pipeline flow:
    - Reinstalls packages and libaries necessary for `webscrape.py` and `vectorstore.py`
    - Collect articles and price changes using the `webscrape.py` script.
    - Process and store data using the `vectorstore.py` script.